-SFD, PWP and SMEPS under the supervision and management of FAO, UNDP and WFP will ensure to provide training to all their workers, prior to any site work, on basic ESHS risks associated with the proposed construction works and the workers' responsibility.
+SFD, PWP and SMEPS under the supervision and management of FAO, UNDP and WFP will ensure to provide training to all their workers, prior to any site work, on basic Environmental, Social, Health and Safety (ESHS) risks associated with the proposed construction works and the workers' responsibility.
+ICRC will be responsible for doing so for its workers.

-Site specific ESMPs shall include weekly toolbox meetings at the work sites with a focus on the following themes: child labor; forced labour; gender-based violence, including the mechanism for submitting GBV/SEA complaints; health and safety; compliance with codes of conduct; etc.
+Site specific ESMPs shall include weekly toolbox meetings at the work sites with a focus on the following themes: child labor; forced labor; gender-based violence, including the mechanism for submitting GBV/SEA complaints; health and safety; compliance with codes of conduct; etc.